Some Best Advice

 Mennen T. Gallas, M.D., of Katy, Texas, says the best advice he's ever received is a variation on one of the basic tenets most of us are taught as children:

+"To treat all patients as I would want to be treated myself.
 "Where did that come from?
 I guess that grew out of my training years as a resident, mentors along the way — I probably can't attribute that to one person, quite frankly.
 It was probably from my general surgical training, really."

 Dr. Festekjian